jbreeden/poach/README.md

 As long as your project satisfies these expectations, `poach` will build your project into an executable jar file.
 This is accomplished by packaging the project with a built-in `NashornMain` class whose main method will simply load your `main.js` file.
+Apparently I just stuck the compiled version of that class into this project a few years back, and the source code is nowhere to be found.
+Cool!
+Should be trivial to rewrite if need be.

 Example Project Layout
 ----------------------